christophrumpel/dotfiles-old/README.md

 #Setup

+For this setup you will need to have your dotfiles in a directory called "~/.dotfiles".
 Run this command to start the installation.
-(Change the path if needed)

     . ~/.dotfiles/install